sazabi4/Yu2024_BHB/README.md

 2)develop a mixture model (hierarchical bayesian model) using the photometries  (Dynesty Sampling takes around 5 hours using 100 CPUs)
 3)output probabilities of BHB, BS, and outlier for each object.

-INPUT: "DES_DR2_hot_stars.fits" (a datafile contains dereddened photometry from DES DR2 with blue star sample)
+INPUT: "DES_DR2_hot_stars.fits" (A datafile contains dereddened photometry from DES DR2 with blue star sample.
+This file is not available on github as it is too big for GitHub.
+Please contact Ting for the file if you need, but you could also download from DES or NOIRLab Datalab.)

 OUTPUT: "processed_DES.fits" (from step 2), "data_with_probability.fits" (from step 3), "mixture_model_coefficients.npy" (from step 3)